gracecheah000/HwangMarket/README.md

 # Usage

 Here, we document how the contract interactions are meant to be set up.
-The interactions should be built out in such a way where they can be reached programatically, without any magic "address" appearing out of everywhere, wherever applicable, I will try to point out prerequisites which the frontend will need to store for certain interactions, and how it can achieve the prerequisites.
+The interactions should be built out in such a way where they can be reached programatically, without any magic "address" appearing out of thin air, wherever applicable, I will try to point out prerequisites which the frontend will need to store for certain interactions, and how it can achieve the prerequisites.
 There are a few milestones we want to demonstrate for the main contract, and game contract.

 ### Main contract